YZDmitriy/YZDmitriy/README.md

 - 🔭 I’m currently learning NextJS
-- 🌱 I write code in React and Redux
+- 🌱 I write code in React, Redux and TS
 - ⚡ Fun Fact: I paint at times! 👨‍🎨
 - 🤓 You can find out more about me on my website 👉 https://personal-portfolio-seven-gilt.vercel.app/ 👈